Medications for Back Pain, Neck Pain & Underlying Spinal Conditions

 - Antidepressants – for managing depression and relieving chronic pain by changing the perception of pain

-With any medication, the patient needs to fully understand the benefits and potential risks of the drugs as well as their proper usage.
+With any medication, the patient needs to fully understand the benefits and potential risks of the drug as well as its proper usage.
 Many medications can offer significant benefits but also come with risk and the potential for abuse.
 Some medications may not be recommended for children or pregnant women.
-It is very important to always check with your doctor before taking new medication – even if it is available over the counter – and to fully read the warning labels.
-Additionally, many medications induce side-effects, such as dizziness, headache, fatigue, dry mouth, constipation, increased blood pressure, and more.
+It is very important to always check with your physician before taking new medication – even if it is available over the counter – and to fully read the warning labels.
+Additionally, many medications induce side effects, such as dizziness, headache, fatigue, dry mouth, constipation, increased blood pressure and more.

 Medications for neck and back conditions can offer significant benefits to patients of all ages, but they also need to be respected.
 For further information on medication, contact your physician or pharmacist today.